The Cotton Club (film): Production

 According to William Kennedy in an interview with Vanity Fair, the budget of the film was $47 million.
-However, Coppola told the head of Gaumont Film Company, Europe's largest distribution and production company, that he thought the film might cost $65 million.
+However, Coppola told the head of Gaumont, Europe's largest distribution and production company, that he thought the film might cost $65 million.

 Evans cast Al Pacino, Sylvester Stallone, and Harrison Ford to portray Michael "Dixie" Dwyer before Gere was hired.
 Richard Pryor was considered for the role of Delbert "Sandman" Williams.
 Robert Evans wanted to cast his friend Alain Delon in a two-scene role as Lucky Luciano but this did not occur.
 The role of Luciano was instead portrayed by Joe Dallesandro, starting the dramatic film career for the former Warhol Superstar.

 Author Mario Puzo was the original screenwriter and was eventually replaced by William Kennedy, who wrote a rehearsal script in eight days which the cast used for three weeks prior to shooting.
 According to actor Gregory Hines, a three-hour film was shot during rehearsals.
 From July 15 to August 22, 1983, twelve scripts were produced, including five during one 48-hour non-stop weekend.
 Kennedy estimates that between 30 and 40 scripts were turned out.
 Production began on August 22, 1983, at Kaufman Astoria Studios in Queens.
 Over 600 people built sets, created costumes and arranged music at a reported $250,000 a day.
 During the production many crew members were abruptly fired.
 Within several weeks the film was already over budget, allowing Evans to deduct from the $4 million salary of Coppola, who had not yet been fully paid because the script was still being rewritten and thus incomplete.
 Coppola reacted by walking off set and refusing to continue directing the film until he was fully paid.

 As costs on the film continued to rise, the Doumani brothers convinced Orion Pictures to advance costs for the film on the condition that Evans step down as producer and hired mobster Joseph Cusamano to intimidate Evans into giving up his share of the partnership.
 Evans initially agreed but stopped them by filing a restraining order against them after learning Sayyah was not involved in the deal.
 On June 7, 1984, Sayyah filed a lawsuit against the Doumani brothers, their lawyer David Hurwitz, Evans and Orion Pictures for fraud and breach of contract.
 Sayyah invested $5 million and said that he had little chance of recouping his money because the budget escalated from $25 to $58 million.
 He accused the Doumanis of forcing out Evans and said that an Orion loan to the film of $15 million unnecessarily increased the budget.
 Evans, in turn, sued Edward Doumani to keep from acting as general partner on the film.
 The court ruled in favor of Evans but also gave Coppola's close associate Barrie M. Osborne full control over post-production, essentially barring Evans from the completion of the film.
 Sayyah and the Doumani brothers would also be uncredited as producers.